Judge Gary A. Loxley

 - Jennifer Waldner, Deputy Clerk

-Probationers with last names beginning with A-C are assigned to:
+Success Docket and Probationers with last names beginning with A-E are assigned to:

-Probationers with last names beginning with D-Mc are assigned to:
+Probationers with last names beginning with F-Q are assigned to:

-Probationers with last names beginning with N-Z are assigned to:
+Warren County Veterans Court docket and Probationers with last names beginning with R-Z are assigned to:

 Tyrone Borger – Area 2